cryham/py-dirt/README.md

 For testing included examples (in `test-dirs/`)
 set `debug = True` in `d.py` (and comment out `#debug = False`) to test how the tool works.
 Uncomment (no #) just one of lines with `start_dir +=` for a test.

-Those test examples have README.md files inside their subdirs, explaining what happens.
+Those test examples have README.md files inside subdirs, explaining what happens with tool output.

 ## Usage

-Start `./d.py -h` for help on options.
+Start `./d.py -h` for **help** on options.

-Use `d -t` first, to test dir and show Stats (nothing executed).
-With also `-l` it will list files.
+Use `./d.py -t` first to test dir and show Stats (nothing executed).
+With `-l` it will also list files.

-Using `d -o` will only show final options (Yes/No).
+Using `-o` will only show final options (Yes/No).

+All options also have longer names e.g. `--list`.
 To change any option's default value change last 0 or 1 to opposite at end of line e.g. with `opt_bool('-t',`